-Carcross: A Must Visit Day Trip From Whitehorse, Yukon
+Carcross: An Awesome Day Trip From Whitehorse, Yukon

 Are you planning a trip to the Yukon?
 If you are heading up north and will be spending any time in Whitehorse, be sure to set aside some time for Carcross.
 The original name for this town is Caribou Crossing because caribou used to cross here!
 Now shortened to Carcross (even cooler sounding), this town, home to the Tagish First Nation, is about 46 miles (74 km) south and a great place to go for a few hours.
 It’s small but it’s super cute and there are several things to do for people of all ages including families with children!